botilka/botilka/README.md

 - EventStore implementation with [Doctrine](https://www.doctrine-project.org/) or [MongoDB](https://www.mongodb.com).
 - Commands/queries handling & description on API Platform UI.
 - Sync or async event handling is a matter of configuration.
-- Replay all or some events.
+- Replay all or some events (allow to test domain changes).
+- Rebuild a projection on demand (ie. when you add a ReadModel).
 - Safe commands concurrency.
-- Fully immutable, not a single setter, and fully typed.
+- Fully immutable, not a single setter.
-- Tested, 100% code coverage.
+- Tested, good code coverage.
-- EventSourced or CQRS repositories available.
+- EventSourced and CQRS repositories available.

 ## Configuration